telerik/xaml-docs/controls/radchartview/features/behaviors/trackball.md

 The trackball behavior can also display a small popup, similar to the tooltip, in order to provide more detailed information about the closest points to the trackball line's cross section, as can be seen in the screenshot above.

 The ChartTrackballBehavior exposes three properties and an event.
 These properties are __ShowTrackInfo__, __ShowIntersectionPoints__, __SnapMode__ and the event is called __TrackInfoUpdated__.
 ShowTrackInfo and ShowIntersectionPoints enable and disable the popup and the intersection circles respectively.
 Note that the intersection points can be visually modified by the ChartSeries __TrackBallTemplate__ property and can therefore have an arbitrary visualization.
 The track info can also be specified as a different template using the ChartSeries' __TrackInfoTemplate__ property.
-The code example below shows how to modify the trackball and track info templates.
+The code example below shows how to modify the trackball and track info template.
 You can modify the color of the trackball line using the RadChartView's __TrackBallLineStyle__ property.
 It is of type Style and it must target the PolyLine class because the trackball behavior uses a PolyLine internally.
-(COMMENT: In the previous paragraph, should it be TrackInfo templates or track info templates?)

 ## Specifying a custom TrackBallTemplate

 #### __XAML__